Cyb3rC3lt/Cyb3rC3lt/README.md

 👀 I’m currently working as a Penetration Tester

-🌱 Just passed the OSCP and CRTP
+🌱 Passed the OSCP and CRTP

 🥅 Goals Remaining: Pass the CRTO and either OSEP or CRTL